 Computer Information Systems 5-year B.S./M.S.
-Dual Degree Program undergraduate program is ABET-accredited.
+Dual Degree Program

+The Computer Information Systems (CIS) program currently offers bachelor's and master's degrees in the Department of Computing Sciences at the College of Science and Engineering (CSE) at University of Houston-Clear Lake (UHCL).
+The CIS undergraduate program is ABET-accredited.
 The dual degree CIS program is designed for high-performing CIS undergraduate students who would like to pursue a master's degree in CIS at UHCL.
 For students who are accepted into this program, up to six graduate credit hours can count toward both undergraduate and graduate degrees.
 The overall objective of this initiative is to provide qualified CIS undergraduate students a fast track to a master's degree.